maxfrei750/synthPIC4Python/README.md

 python setup_synthpic.py
 ```

 The setup script then downloads a local copy of the appropriate blender version for your operating system and installs some requirements into Blender's custom python environment.
-The setup process does not impact other Blender installations on you machine.
+The setup process does not impact other Blender installations on your machine.

 ## Workflow
 When using synthPIC, we need to supply three types of resources: